SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Statements.rst

 ``targetEnvironment()``   ``simulator``
 ========================  ===================================================

 ..
-This table is duplicated in USWCAOC in Interoperability/InteractingWithCAPIs.rst

-..
 For the full list in the compiler, see the values of SupportedConditionalCompilationOSs and SupportedConditionalCompilationArches in the file lib/Basic/LangOptions.cpp.